 Myth #6: Therapists are always more powerfun than their "inherently vulnerable" clients.

 Fact: This is a self-serving myth that has gone unquestioned for too long.
 Some of our clients are powerful attorneys, successful CEOs, established physicians, renowned artists, or successful fellow therapists.

 Resources on Power:

 Free Article on On Power

 Myth #7: Clinicians must use DSM/ICD Diagnoses in treatment plans.

 Fact: There is a myth that giving a DSM diagnosis is mandated as part of the initial assessment or treatment plan for all clients.
 The fact is that many family, humanistic, group, and other therapists do not find DSM/ICD diagnoses very relevant or helpful.

 Treatment Plan in Clinical Forms

 Fact: Different clients can benefit from different interventions.
-Phone therapy has been known to be very effective in suicide prevention and in the treatment of many other conditions.
-Shy, highly technical, or clients who live in small communities may prefer e-therapy with a person they have never met and may never meet.
-The fact that most therapists have been primarily trained in face-to-face therapy and are low-tech does not make face-to-face superior to virtual therapy.
+Phone therapy/intervention has been known to be very effective in suicide prevention and in the treatment of many conditions.

 Top of Page